 Before any operation is carried out with a Modelica model [e.g., simulation or linearization], initialization takes place to assign consistent values for all variables present in the model.
-During this phase, also the derivatives, der(...), and the pre-variables, pre(...), are interpreted as unknown algebraic variables.
+During this phase, also the derivatives, der(..), and the pre-variables, pre(..), are interpreted as unknown algebraic variables.
 The initialization uses all equations and algorithms that are utilized in the intended operation [such as simulation or linearization].
 The equations of a when-clause are active during initialization, if and only if they are explicitly enabled with the initial() operator; and only in one of the two forms when initial()then or when {...,initial(),...} then.
 In this case, the when-clause equations remain active during the whole initialization phase.
-[If a when-clause equation v = expr; is not active during the initialization phase, the equation v = pre(v) is added for initialization.
-This follows from the mapping rule of when-clause equations.
-If the condition of the when-clause contains initial(), but not in one of the specific forms, the when-clause is not active during initialization: when not initial() then print("simulation started");end when; ].
+[If a when-clause equation v = expr; is not active during the initialization phase, the equations.
+If the condition of the when-clause contains initial(), but not in one of the specific forms, the when-clause is not active during initialization: when not initial() then print("simulation started");end when;].
 In case of a reinit(x,expr) being active during initialization (due to being inside when initial()) this is interpreted as adding x=expr (the reinit-equation) as an initial equation.